alfredalappat/1000BTC-PUZZLE-SOLVER/README.md

 pip install bit
 3) run the program
    python puzzle.py
+for Android, use pydroid application to run this program...

 iam getting a speed of 18000 keys per sec in my low end i5 processor.
---------------:NOTE:------------
+      NOTE:-
-IF YOU SOME SOMEHOW MANAGE TO FIND ANYTHING, JUST USE MARAPOOL SLIPSTRE SERVICE.
+IF YOU SOME SOMEHOW MANAGE TO FIND ANYTHING, JUST USE MARAPOOL SLIPSTREM SERVICE.
 ELSE THE REWARD WILL BE STOLEN BY BOTS(SURE).

 if you get lucky, give me a tip please .
 Donation(BTC)= 15xRV74LB17ejrbELH6di7gcuyZU9evRMc